The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

-A slight discharge or slight bleeding from the vagina is normal but if this becomes heavy you should tell your nurse straight away.
-You may get griping wind pains caused by bowel and stomach gas, but there are medicines which can help.
-You will be given a laxative to aim to avoid constipation causing pain after the operation.
+A slight discharge or some bleeding from the vagina is normal but if this becomes heavy you should tell your nurse straight away.
+You may get griping wind pains caused by bowel and stomach gas, which is normal, there are medicines which can help with this if required.
+You will be given a laxative to avoid constipation.

 Your stitches are usually dissolvable so do not need removing.
-Occasionally the surgeons will use clips and these will be removed by either the ward nurse or the district nurse and you will be informed when this will happen.
+Occasionally the surgeons will use clips, and these will be removed by the district nurse or treatment room nurse and you will be informed when this will happen.

-Once home you will receive an enhanced recovery phone call from a nurse to check on your progress.
+Once home you will receive an enhanced recovery phone call from your Clinical Nurse Specialist to assess your progress.

-Any tissue taken at the time of your operation will be sent for examination and you will be informed of the result, this usually takes 2-3 weeks in clinic.
-Following investigation the tissue will be disposed of in accordance with health and safety.
+Any tissue taken at the time of your operation will be sent for examination, this usually takes 4 -5 weeks and you will be informed of the results by your consultant via a face to face clinic appointment or telephone call.
+Following investigation, all tissue will be disposed of in accordance with health and safety.
 You may be asked if a fragment of any tissue removed to be kept as part of our ongoing commitment to research for future treatments into cancer.
-This would only be done with your agreement.
+This would only be done with your consent.

 Although we try to make sure that any problems are kept to a minimum, no surgical operation can be guaranteed free of complications.
 The operation itself or the general anaesthetic may occasionally give rise to difficulties, which will make your stay in hospital longer or your recovery slower.

 The risk of developing complications after surgery is increased in some patients.
-If you smoke you are more at risk of a chest infection.
-If you are overweight or diabetic you are more at risk of developing wound infection.
+If you smoke, you are more at risk of a chest infection.
+If you are overweight or have diabetes you are more at risk of developing wound infection.